MarcinMoskala/ModifierOrderGuesser/README.md

 ./gradlew :composeApp:wasmJsBrowserDevelopmentRun
 ```

-To deploy, use below command and copy the contents of the `composeApp/build/dist/wasmJs/productionExecutable/` dir to `docs/` dir.
+To deploy, use below command and push `/docs` to the repository:

 ```
-./gradlew wasmJsBrowserDistribution
+./gradlew updateDocs
 ```